-The largest class of compounds in essential oil is terpenes.
+The largest class of compounds in essential oils and oil is terpenes.
 Terpenes are natural compounds made up of isoprene molecules and serve plants and trees by giving off protective scents that attract pollinators and detract predators.
 The chemical composition of their main components includes molecules containing five carbon atoms with double bonds .

-Besides endowing plants with their respective smells and tastes, terpenes have become major constituents in food chemistry production, cosmetics, commercial fragrances, and medicinal products.
+Besides endowing plants and fruits with their respective smells and tastes, terpenes have become major constituents in food chemistry production, cosmetics, commercial fragrances, and medicinal products.
 With an influx of promising anecdotal reports about the therapeutic benefits of terpenes, scientists continue to study the potential antioxidant activity, antiviral properties, and antibacterial activity of specific terpenes.